 When should a firm enroll in PRP?
-When it performs an audit, agreed-upon procedure, review, compilation or management use only engagement.
+When it performs an audit, agreed-upon procedure, review, or compilation.
 A firm's initial review is ordinarily due 18 months from the date it enrolls (or should have enrolled) in the program.

 A peer review is an evaluation of a one-year period and is generally is done every three years.
 There are two types of peer reviews:

 - System.
 The System Review is the highest level of review that determines whether a firm's quality control system for its A&A practice is designed and complied with to provide the firm with reasonable assurance of performing and reporting in conformity with applicable standards.
 It is required for firms that perform engagements under the Statement on Auditing Standards (SASs), the Government Auditing Standards (Yellow Book), examinations of prospective financial information under the Statement of Standards for Attestation Engagements (SSAEs), examinations of service organizations (SOC 1, 2 or 3 reports), or audits of non-SEC issuers performed pursuant to the standards of the PCAOB.
 A System Review is almost always done on-site.

 - Engagement.
 The Engagement Review evaluates whether engagements submitted for review are performed and reported on in conformity with applicable professional standards in all material respects.
 It is done for firms that perform services under Statements on Standards for Accounting and Review Services (SSARS) or under the SSAEs not included in System Reviews.
 An Engagement Review is completed off-site.